 Our firm has the philosophy that every family is unique, and so is every divorce.
 However, in every divorce the goals are the same: to end the marriage as quickly and as cost-effectively as possible, to protect your children from the negative impact divorce can have, and to ensure that property and support are settled in a fair manner.
-Our firm handles divorce cases all over Virginia, with offices located in Leesburg, Northern Virginia and Richmond.
+Our firm handles divorce cases all over Virginia, Maryland, Delaware, and Washington, D.C.

 Types of Divorces